mdn/content/files/en-us/learn/css/building_blocks/the_box_model/index.md

 - The box will not break onto a new line.
 - The {{cssxref("width")}} and {{cssxref("height")}} properties will not apply.
-- Vertical padding, margins, and borders will apply but will not cause other inline boxes to move away from the box.
+- Vertical margins, paddings, and borders will apply but will not cause other inline boxes to move away from the box.
-- Horizontal padding, margins, and borders will apply and will cause other inline boxes to move away from the box.
+- Horizontal margins, paddings, and borders will apply and will cause other inline boxes to move away from the box.

 Some HTML elements, such as `<a>`, `<span>`, `<em>` and `<strong>` use `inline` as their outer display type by default.